dostr-eth/resources/docs/EASYREAD.md

 ## Is Dostr secure?

-The **Nostr-specific** private keys derived by Dostr (using the HMAC function) are **new** keys which have no connection to the Ethereum wallet that derived it.
-Users can import/export their new generated Nostr-specific private keys in other Nostr clients and continue to use the same ENS features without exposing their Ethereum wallet private keys.
+The **Nostr-specific** private keys derived by Dostr (using the HMAC function) are **new** keys which have no invertible connection to the Ethereum wallet that derived it.
+Users can import or export their new generated Nostr-specific private keys in other Nostr clients and continue to use the same ENS features without exposing their Ethereum wallet private keys.

 ## Current status